marwahaha/Text-Adventure-in-the-Making/README.md

    -able to choose to equip item or put it in inventory on item drop or shop purchase
 16) Magic system added (warrior only currently), bugs very likely, code looks jank -Wizard class renamed to Mage
+17) Magic skills added to mage and rogue, damage skills do not work yet -Updated most of games text to look better and take up less space -Bugs are still abundand